aodinokov/noctl-airship-poc/kpt-functions/replacement/README.md

-# Pod emulator
+# Replacement function

-This is an example of implementing a pod emulator function.
+This is an example of implementing a replacement function.
+The feature set is similar to transformer [replacement transformer](https://github.com/kubernetes-sigs/kustomize/tree/master/plugin/someteam.example.com/v1/replacementtransformer) but [MultiRef](https://github.com/aodinokov/noctl-airship-poc/blob/master/kpt-functions/replacement/function.go#L87) objects were added that allows to build strings based on several sources and put into several targets, similarly what [kpt-substitutions](https://github.com/kubernetes-sigs/kustomize/blob/master/kyaml/setters2/doc.go#L79) do.
+To be compatible with Airship2 replacement plugin Regexp pattern feature was also added, even though MultiRef can overlap with this functionality.

 This example is written in `go` and uses the `kyaml` libraries for parsing the input and writing the output.
 Writing in `go` is not a requirement.